JoGorska/hotel-booking/README.md

 ## Reminders

+* Terminal of 80 characters wide and 24 rows high

 * Your code must be placed in the `run.py` file
 * Your dependencies must be placed in the `requirements.txt` file
 * Do not edit any of the other files or your code may not deploy properly